astronomer/docs/learn/connections/azure-data-factory.md

 [Azure Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/) (ADF) is a cloud-based data integration and transformation service used to build data pipelines.
 Integrating ADF with Apache Airflow® allows you to run ADF pipelines and check their status from an Airflow DAG.

 This guide provides the basic setup for creating an ADF connection.
-For a complete integration tutorial, see [Run Azure Data Factory pipelines in Airflow](airflow-azure-data-factory-integration.md).
+For a complete integration tutorial, see [Run Azure Data Factory pipelines in Apache Airflow®](airflow-azure-data-factory-integration.md).

 ## Prerequisites